Azure/azure-powershell/src/ResourceManager/AnalysisServices/Commands.AnalysisServices/help/New-AzureRmAnalysisServicesFirewallConfig.md

 ## PARAMETERS

 ### -DefaultProfile
-The credentials, account, tenant, and subscription used for communication with Azure.```yaml
+The credentials, account, tenant, and subscription used for communication with Azure.
 Type: IAzureContextContainer
 Parameter Sets: (All)
 Aliases: AzureRmContext, AzureCredential